-2Commercial Language Tests accredited by CEMS such as "Goethe-Zertifikat" by the "Goethe Institut", or "Diplôme approfondi de langue française" i.e. DALF, by the Ministère de l'Éducation Nationale
+2Commercial Language Tests accredited by CEMS such as "Goethe-Zertifikat" by the "Goethe Institut", or "Diplôme approfondi de langue française" i.e. DALF, by the Ministère de l'Éducation Nationale.

 The MBC tests have been specifically developed for CEMS purposes.
-The tests are designed to assess students' ability to manipulate the target oral communication (with one section). language in a managerial context.
+The tests are designed to assess students' ability to manipulate the target language in a managerial context.